Skip to main content Skip to footer

 Information for candidates

-The 2022 Candidate's Guide provides an overview for candidates on running in a municipal election in Ontario, including relevant legislation.
+The 2022 Candidate's Guide (PDF) provides an overview for candidates on running in a municipal election in Ontario, including relevant legislation.

 Who is eligible to be a Candidate